For the Term of His Natural Life (miniseries): Plot

 Sylvia, now a young woman of sixteen, marries Frere, who has lied about the events and painted Dawes as a would-be murderer.

 Dawes escapes again to see Sylvia, but in her amnesia she is afraid of him.
-John Rex, another convict, tries to persuade Dawes to join him in an escape.
+John Rex (Robert Coleby), another convict, tries to persuade Dawes to join him in an escape.
 Rex reaches Sydney and travels on to London with Sarah, now his wife, where he presents himself as Richard Devine.
 Lady Ellinor Devine, Richard's mother, accepts him as her long-lost son.

 In Norfolk Island, by 1846, Reverend James North has been appointed prison chaplain.
 He is appalled at the horrible punishments inflicted. and also has strong feelings for Sylvia.

-John Rex leads a life of debauchery, much to the disapproval of Lady Ellinor, and wishes to sell off the family estate.
+John Rex leads a life of debauchery, much to the disapproval of Lady Ellinor (Diane Cilento) and wishes to sell off the family estate.
 Lady Ellinor's suspicions have reached the point where she attempts to test her alleged son's knowledge of family secrets.

 North visits Dawes in prison where he has been sentenced to death by Frere; he changes places with him and Dawes takes ship to Sydney without being discovered.
 He makes his way to the gold diggings at Ballarat, opening a general goods store.
 But Frere, now posted to Melbourne, tracks him down with the aid of a lawyer.
 The lawyer proves to be ‘Blinker’ now well educated, and Frere is shot dead.

 Dawes travels to his home and is accepted by his Mother.
 Rex and his wife, now exposed as frauds, vanish into the night.
 Vickers arrives and hands Dawes a pardon, having personally lobbied on his behalf.
 It is assumed that Dawes and Sylvia will now marry.